sweisss/sweisss.github.io/projects/smarthubfordumblights.md

 ## Building the Node-RED Flow and Incorporating the RF TX Script
 ### Confirming MQTT Connections with MQTT Explorer and Android App
+The first step I took to incorporate my python script into the Node-RED flow was to call it from a simple `exec` node and activate that node from a simple `inject` node.
+After confirming that the lights would respond correctly to the signals triggered through Node-RED, I then hooked it up to the `mqtt in` node described earlier.
+I added some string parsing and error checking to make sure it would only call the `exec` node with valid arguments, and then tested it by sending the commands through the MQTT Explorer app on my desktop.

+From here, I started testing it with various MQTT apps for my Android phone.
+As mentioned earlier, the end goal of this project is to control the lights from anywhere with an Internet connection (i.e. mobile data connectivity).
+Also as mentioned earlier, I did not like any of the MQTT apps available for Android devices that I found.
+I thought about making my own custom Android app, and I still might eventually do that.
+However, I realized it would be much quicker and easier to set up a private Discord server and make a Discord bot that could relay commands and the status of the lights.
+This turned out to be a very fun part of the project.

 ## Creating the Discord Bot
 ### Replacing MQTT Android App with Discord